Can Dogs Eat Cucumber? – Itsaboutdog

 • Plain & Peeled: The safest option.
 Cut into small pieces for easy chewing and to prevent choking.

-• Variety is Ok: You can try boiled, steamed, or dried cucumbers, or mix with other safe veggies.
+• Variety is OK: You can try boiled, steamed, or dried cucumbers, or mix with other safe veggies.

 Important Precautions